alan-j-lin/alan-j-lin.github.io/_posts/2018-08-24-project-fletcher.md

 ```

 This approach did ending up decreasing the number of businesses to search through from 180,000+ to 5000+.
-However, one quirk I quickly realized was that using this regex approach caused me to not only capture bar types like wine bars or sports bars, but also sushi bars.
-In order to get around this, I ended up being more restrictive and wrote a two functions to return a business that only contained a specific category (in this case "bars"):
+However, one quirk I quickly realized was that the regex approach not only captured bar types like wine bars or sports bars, but also sushi bars.
+I ended up being more restrictive and wrote two functions to return a business that only contained a specific category (in this case "bars"):

 ```
 def check_for_cat(categories, cat_type):